scouten/ericscouten.travel/content/2017/06-24+europe/40-escaping-the-microwave/index.md

 ... when I heard somebody behind me yelling, "Hrvatska?
 Hrvatska?"

-An older man was walking toward us quickly.
+An older man was walking toward us.
+Quickly.
 He did not look at all friendly.
 At this moment, I remembered that "Hrvastka" is how you say Croatia in several of the local langauges.
 Our car had Croatian license plates.

 I interrupted: "No. No. We're American."